daveparsons.com DP Home feature story

 Willard Russel Hurelle WW II Registration

-Willard signs up for WW II the same day his brother does, October 16, 1940
+Willard registers for the selective service and the draft the same day his brother does, October 16, 1940.

 1943 Willard Hurelle marries Frieda Houseman